kyonides/hiddenchest_linux/ReadMe.txt

 h*anyotherwidth or h*anyotherwidth*.exe
   Possible resolutions 800*608, 960*736, 1088*608, 1280*768, 1680*1050 and 1920*1080
-  Includes extra buttons not found in vanilla RGSS games KSoundFontMenuXP.rb
+  Includes extra buttons not found in vanilla RGSS games ClickableWidget.rb
+ClickableSprite.rb
+ClickableWindow.rb
+PrintSceneHC.rb
+  Modifications of the default classes that allow you to click and move around any kind of widgets, namely sprites and windows.
+The mouse wheel can also scroll the menu window up and down at will.
+KSoundFontMenuXP.rb
   A custom menu that allows you to change your current soundfont SF2 on the fly!
 MapCustomResFixes.rb